noa/iur/README.md

 introducing the flag `--flagfile flagfiles/sample.cfg` in the command above.

+**Note**: When evaluating a trained model using `--mode rank`, the hyperparameters must be the same as were used when training the model.
+This can be accomplished, for example, by using the same flag file.

 # Reddit Data

 We release the data in two formats: (1) in preprocessed binary format